Acronyms

 - Overview

-- Beta blockers have cardioprotective effects, and studies have looked at initiating them just prior to surgery to improve surgical outcomes.
-Results from these studies have been mixed.
-A large randomized trial that compared perioperative metoprolol to placebo in diabetics is detailed below, along with recommendations from the AHA.
+- Patients undergoing major surgery are at increased risk of cardiovascular events.
+Beta-blockers have cardioprotective effects, and there has been interest in using them perioperatively to reduce adverse coronary outcomes, particularly in high-risk patients.
+A large randomized trial comparing perioperative metoprolol to placebo in diabetics is detailed below, along with recommendations from the AHA.

 - A trial in the British Medical Journal enrolled 921 diabetics who were scheduled for major noncardiac surgery